riichi/chombo.club/_posts/en/2025-12-15-hatsumi-taikai-2026.md

 Scores will be tracked using the mobile application [Mahjong Tracker](https://mahjongtracker.com/) – players are advised to familiarize themselves with the app before the tournament.

 ## Agenda

-The detailed agenda will be announced soon.
-The tournament will start at around 9:00 on Saturday and end at around 17:00 on Sunday.

 <table class="tournament-agenda">
 <thead>